tuckbarber/cacao-docs/docs/base-typography.md

    title: Typography
 ---

+Modifies typographic type selectors for compatibility, best practices, and workarounds.

 Note: This sets the <html> element's font-size to 62.5%, which equals 10px (for default browser font size of 16px).
 This allows rem units to be calculated more intuitively.